mandarpriya/Climate-Analysis/README.md

 The data collected  is from the time period  1936-2023 based on daily frequency.
 Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881

-### Updates:-
-In order to have more concrete analysis, we have extended our research and analysis to other station in Germany and also the data source has changed.
-Since the DWD data is not available due to academic requirements, we took the data from other reliable source.
-The data will be shared in coming time.
-The data is rich and also for some other stations too is avalible for a longer period with the same features as the DWD data.
-So the period of data is from 1900-2024 based on daily frequency.

 ### Software Program:-